Yonghee9106/git-command-line-cheat-sheet/README.md

 The `git config` is used to set the configuration values on a local, global or system level.
 <br/><br/>

-Let's change the email address on a global level.
+Let's change the email address to "email@gamil.com" on a global level.
 ```git
 $ git config --global user.email "email@gamil.com"
 ```